pagopa/rtd-ms-transaction-filter/README.md

 The certificates used in the case of services displayed through Azure, must be included in the dedicated section, these must be in the _".pfx"_ format.
 [Azure Mutual Authentication](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates).

-The services displayed on Azure will allow the configuration of the backend services displayed so as to enable the mutual authentication process based on a given certificate.
+The services displayed on Azure will allow the configuration of the backend services displayed to enable the mutual authentication process based on a given certificate.
 In the case of services used by Acquirer introduces a dedicated policy to allow the authentication process through multiple certificates, to allow the use of dedicate certificates for the Acquirers.
 [Mutual Certificates for Clients](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates-for-clients).